ADHO-MUKHA-SVANASANA

 • Fights feelings of depression.

-• Soothes discomfort from headache, menstrual cramps, back pain, and fatigue.
+• Soothes discomfort from headaches, menstrual cramps, back pain, and fatigue.

 • Aids in the treatment of asthma, high blood pressure, and sciatica pain.